Tackling Tapeworms in Dogs and CatsLast updated: August 02, 2016

 There are several common tapeworms that infect dogs and cats, including Dipylidium caninum, Taenia species, Echniococcus granulosus and E. multiocularis, Spirometra mansonoides, and Diphyllobothrium latum.
 The most common tapeworms found in dogs and cats are Dipylidium caninum and the Taenia species.

-TREATMENT OF TAPEWORMSTapeworms are usually treated with a dewormer containing Praziquantel or Fenbendazole.
+Treatment of TapewormsTapeworms are usually treated with a dewormer containing Praziquantel or Fenbendazole.
 Panacur C is a highly effective wormer for dogs, or you can choose to use Worm X Plus or D-Worm Combo.
-For cats, we suggest using Drontal for Cats, Profender for Cats, or Tape Worm Tabs.
+For cats, we suggest using Drontal for Cats or Profender for Cats.

-PREVENTIONKeeping your animals on a regular worming schedule with a dewormer will help control and prevent parasites (Read Worming Schedule).
+PreventionKeeping your animals on a regular worming schedule with a dewormer will help control and prevent parasites.
 Another factor in successfully preventing tapeworms is to control the fleas on your pet and in your environment.
 It's also a good idea to keep your pet from coming into contact with intermediate hosts such as mice, rats, squirrels, and rabbits.